archaeo-social/mastodon/administration/description.md

 archaeo.social is a Mastodon instance for archaeologists, ancient historians or anyone interested in scholarly communication about the human past.
-Part of the archaeo.social collective: https://about.archaeo.social
+More: https://about.archaeo.social